Leafs’ Pacioretty promoted to 2nd line for Game 6 | Globalnews.ca

 Toronto won the first three games in the Battle of Ontario — including two in overtime — before Ottawa picked up a 4-3 OT decision and 4-0 shutout to twice stave off elimination.

-The Senators are looking to become just the fourth team in NHL history to win a best-of-seven series after trailing 3-0.
+The Senators are looking to become just the fifth team in NHL history to win a best-of-seven series after trailing 3-0.
 Game 7, if necessary, would be Saturday in Toronto.

+The Leafs will be looking to generate more offence from high-danger areas at 5-on-5.
+Toronto has just six goals at even strength in the series after getting blanked by Linus Ullmark in Tuesday’s 29-save shutout at Scotiabank Arena.

+“That’s definitely the area that we want to improve on, and it’s no simple recipe,” Pacioretty said.
+“It’s dirty areas, second and third chances.
+Their goalie played a hell of a game last game, but we’ve got to get into his eyes and make life a little bit harder on him.”

 This report by The Canadian Press was first published May 1, 2025.